Devaniti/D3d12infoGUI/README.md

 Database service is hosted separately from the website, and doesn't neccecarilly need to run on same machine

-Note that URLs of database service and websites are hardcoded in source code
+Note that URLs of database service and website are hardcoded in source code

 # Running database service